Javante McCoy

-Javante McCoy (born January 24, 1998) is an American professional basketball player for the South Bay Lakers of the NBA G League.
-He played college basketball at Boston University.
+Javante McCoy (born January 24, 1998) is an American professional basketball player for the Grand Rapids Gold of the NBA G League.
+He played college basketball for the Boston University Terriers.

 High school career

-McCoy played high school basketball for the Big Red at Phillips Exeter Academy in Exeter, New Hampshire.
+McCoy played high school basketball for the Big Red at Phillips Exeter Academy in Exeter, New Hampshire in his post-grad year.
+He earned 2017 Class A All-District First Team honors.
+He was named a 2016 All-District First-Team member at Wakeland High School in Frisco, Texas.
+He averaged 15.3 points, 3.1 rebounds and 2.6 assists.

 College career

 McCoy played at Boston University for five seasons.
 He averaged 12.2 points and 2.7 rebounds per game as a junior.
 As a senior, McCoy averaged 16.1 points per game, earning Second Team All-Patriot League honors.
 In his fifth season, he averaged 17.4 points, 3.9 rebounds and 2.9 assists per game.
 He was named to the First Team All-Patriot League.

 Professional career

-South Bay Lakers (2022–present)

-Undrafted in the 2022 NBA draft, McCoy played for the Los Angeles Lakers in the 2022 NBA Summer League.
-On July 24, 2022, he signed with the Lakers.
-On October 8, he was waived by the Lakers.
-On November 3, 2022, McCoy was named to the opening night roster for the South Bay Lakers.
+After going undrafted in the 2022 NBA draft, McCoy joined the Los Angeles Lakers for the 2022 NBA Summer League and on July 24, 2022, he signed with them, but was waived on October 8.
+On October 22, he joined the South Bay Lakers.

+On September 18, McCoy signed with the San Antonio Spurs, but was waived two days later and on October 31, he joined the Austin Spurs.

+On September 18, 2024, McCoy signed with the Detroit Pistons, but was waived on October 17.
+On October 29, he joined the Motor City Cruise and on December 15, he, once again, signed with the Pistons, but was waived the next day.
+On December 19, he returned to the Cruise.
+However, he was let go on January 5, 2025, after suffering a season-ending injury.